 Increased broadband networks also lead to the development and deployment of new services and applications, such as mobile money transfer, m-banking, m-commerce and e-commerce.
 More importantly, in developing countries, especially in remote areas, there are few health professionals, and the United Nations goal of "minimum health care for all'' will not be achieved by 2030 without the use of e-health technology.
 The coronavirus disease (COVID-19) pandemic has made it more difficult to meet people in person, and the relationship between patients and medical doctors, pregnant women and midwives, and older persons and visiting nurses has begun to change in many ways in the medical field.
 In addition, students at schools or universities in both urban and remote areas were not able to meet their instructors in person during the pandemic and demand increased sharply on different educational platforms and applications.
 Such a trend is expected to continue and even increase as it proves effective.
 OTT applications have connected communities, families, businesses, clients and partners all around the world to stay informed, socialize, practice sport or yoga and be entertained.
 M‑services were at the core of the pandemic response, and will continue to be essential in the years to come.

+In 2024, the United Nations accepted Global Digital Compact, and one of the actions is to map and connect all schools and hospitals to the Internet, building on the Giga initiative of the ITU and UNICEF, and enhance telemedicine services and capabilities.

 Question or issue for study